-'Bridgegate' witness says Governor Christie backed lane closures
+'Bridgegate' witness says Governor Christie knew of lane closures

 "Mr. Baroni said, 'Governor, I have to tell you, there's a tremendous amount of traffic in Fort Lee this morning,'" Wildstein testified, adding that Baroni was using a sarcastic tone.

-Baroni also said the mayor, Mark Sokolich, was "very frustrated" that his increasingly desperate calls to the Port Authority were being ignored.
+Baroni also said the mayor, Mark Sokolich, was "very frustrated" that his calls to the Port Authority were being ignored.

 "Governor Christie responded by saying, 'I would imagine that he wouldn't be getting his phone calls returned,'" Wildstein said.

-Prosecutors showed jurors a series of photographs depicting the three men laughing at the site that morning.
+Prosecutors showed jurors a series of photographs depicting the three men laughing at the site that morning, which was the third day of the weeklong lane closures.

 Christie has not been charged with wrongdoing.
 Wildstein pleaded guilty to two counts of conspiracy and agreed to cooperate with prosecutors.